top of page

 Access 4

 The concourse wraps around the field to deep right field.
 The open concourse, located at the top of the seating bowl, allows for views of the field from all spots.
-All the seats here are green plastic stadium chairs, except for section 117 in right field, which is made up of metal bleachers.
+All the seats here are green plastic stadium chairs, except for the furthest sections in right field, which are made up of metal bleachers.
 Unfortunately, the seating bowl is not angled towards home plate, meaning seats further down the lines face centerfield.
+The children’s play area is located at the end of the concourse in right field.

-The concourse is somewhat narrow and can be difficult to navigate when there is a large crowd in attendance.
-The restrooms are clean and large enough for the typical Fisher Cat crowd.
+The concourse is somewhat narrow and crammed with tables, booths and carts.
+It can be difficult to navigate when there is a large crowd in attendance.
+Restrooms are clean, and large enough for the typical Fisher Cat crowd.

 Extras 3

-An extra point is awarded for the Hilton Garden Inn that towers over the field and the Sam Adams Bar and Grill, two very unique features in an otherwise plain ballpark.
+An extra point is awarded for the Hilton Garden Inn that towers over the field and the Sam Adams Brewhouse two very unique features in an otherwise plain ballpark.

-Three retired numbers hang on the right field fence honoring individuals who never suited up for the Fisher Cats; 42 (Jackie Robinson), 83 (in honor of Manchester police officer Michael Briggs, who was killed in the line of duty), and 29 (Manchester resident and Major Leaguer Chris Carpenter).
+Three retired numbers hang on the right field fence honoring individuals who never suited up for the Fisher Cats; 42 (Jackie Robinson), 83 (in honor of Manchester police officer Michael Briggs, who was killed in the line of duty) and 29 (local resident and major leaguer Chris Carpenter).

 Final Thoughts

-A Toronto farm team in the middle of Red Sox territory has to work harder to keep the fans coming, and the Fisher Cats staff do a great job filling Northeast Delta Dental Stadium year after year.
-While this may not be the most memorable ballpark out there, plenty is going on in Manchester to make a trip here worthwhile.
+A Blue Jays farm team in the middle of Red Sox territory has to work harder to keep the fans coming, and the Fisher Cats staff do a great job filling Delta Dental Stadium year after year.
+While this may not be the most memorable ballpark out there, there’s plenty going on in Manchester to make a Stadium Journey to the Granite State worthwhile.

 Follow Paul Baker’s stadium journeys on Twitter and Instagram @PuckmanRI.